 medium Fresno or jalapeño pepper, halved lengthwise, seeded and sliced

 medium, ripe avocado, cubed

-- To make the poke, combine its first eight ingredients in a large bowl.
+Combine soy sauce, orange and lime juices, green and sweet onion, brown sugar, sesame oil and ginger in a large bowl.
 Add the halibut and gently toss.
-Cover, refrigerate and marinate fish 4 hours, turning occasionally.
+Cover, refrigerate and marinate for 4 hours, turning occasionally.

 Meanwhile, one hour before the halibut poke is done marinating, place the rice in a small pot and cover with cold water.
 Use your hands and rub the grains together to remove excess starch from the rice.
 Drain the water from the rice.
 Add 1 3⁄4 cups (425 mL) of fresh cold water to the pot.
 Bring the rice to a boil over high heat, and then turn the heat to its lowest setting.
 Cover and steam the rice until tender, about 15 minutes